laxmikantbpandhare/TRex-sp19-202-algorithmic-traders/journal/Week1 - laxmikantbpandhare.md

 * Discussed about the design patterns that would be utilized in various parts of the game.
 * Picked up the scrum value of "Courage", to ensure that each speaks whenver there is a obstacles in the developemnt.
 Through this the development plan will not get impacted.
 * Explored the Green Foot tool.
+* Discussed about the future plan and divided the work in the team accordingly.

 ### What am I planning to work on next?
 * Planned to get familiar with Green foot tool and start with inital coding in the tool, just for understanding the variable functionalities of Green Foot.
+* Implementation of features discussed in the spring planning meeting.

 ### What tasks are blocked waiting on another team member?